How to Use a Guided Prayer Journal: Structure Explained

 Step 2: Write One Doctrinal Truth

-Next, write one doctrinal statement drawn from the passage.
-This step forces clarity and guards against vague spirituality.
+Next, write one clear doctrinal statement drawn from the passage.

 Step 3: Confess Specifically

-General confession often protects sin.
-Specific confession, however, exposes it.
+General confession hides sin.
+Specific confession exposes it.

 Instead of writing: